-The case began with a secret information received by NCB where they arrested many dealers including Anuj Keshwani who alleged to be in connection with the appellant and her brother.
-The applicant was summoned under section 67 of NDPS Act and it was later revealed that Sushant Singh Rajput was the one who took drugs even before the appellant met him whereas the NCB department contented that they had ample evidences to prove that the appellant was involved in drug trafficking thus according to NCB, section 27A of NDPS Act would be applicable.
+The case began with secret information received by NCB where they arrested many dealers including Anuj Keshwani who was alleged to be in connection with the appellant and her brother.
+The applicant was summoned under section 67 of the NDPS Act and it was later revealed that Sushant Singh Rajput was the one who took drugs even before the appellant met him whereas the NCB department contented that they had ample evidence to prove that the appellant was involved in drug trafficking thus according to NCB, section 27A of NDPS Act would be applicable.

-The court held that “Importantly all these penal Sections take into account the quantity of the contraband to prescribe a particular sentence.
+The Court held that “Importantly all these penal Sections take into account the quantity of the contraband to prescribe a particular sentence.
 The penal Section like Sections 19, 24 and 27A are not quantity specific.
 They make no reference to the quantity of the substance involved”.
-Also that “If Section 27A is applied to the activities mentioned in Sections 8, 18, 20(b), 21, 22 and 23, then classification of offences for sentencing purposes depending on the quantity will lose all its significance.
+Also that “If Section 27A is applied to the activities mentioned in Sections 8, 18, 20(b), 21, 22 and 23, then the classification of offences for sentencing purposes depending on the quantity will lose all its significance.
 Section 27A is a different provision, though, the activities mentioned in these Sections are common”.

-The court observed that “For every sale or purchase, there can be use of money.
+The Court observed that “For every sale or purchase, there can be the use of money.
 But, that will not mean that either of the parties has “financed” the transaction.
 Such sale and purchase are separately prohibited and made punishable under Section 8(c) read with Section 20 and other similar Sections.
-Therefore, “financing” is something more than just paying for purchase and other activities involving contraband as defined under Section 8(c).
+Therefore, “financing” is something more than just paying for the purchase and other activities involving contraband as defined under Section 8(c).
 Contravention of that Section and indulging in activities mentioned in Sections 20, 21, 22 and 23 incur punishment depending on the quantity of the contraband”.

 Judgement reviewed by-Sarita Kumari